 For more articles about retirement planning and investing, click here.
 You may also sign up to receive our weekly retirement blog here.

 Thanks for reading!

 80/20 Financial Services is an Independent Registered Investment Advisory Firm.
-We help Electric Cooperative Employees create their retirement income and investment plans.
+We help Electric Cooperative retirees increase their income, protect their assets and minimize their taxes.

 Photo by Paula Guerreiro on Unsplash